-This framework could provide a focus for the Partnership going forward and can be used as a tool to prioritise and support delivery on the ground.
-This delivery plan could become a working document for the Partnership.
+This framework provides a focus for the Steering Group going forward and will be used as a tool to prioritise and support delivery on the ground.
+This delivery plan is the working document for the Steering Group.
 There are also various other sub-groups operating in the area that may be involved in steering groups set up for the following projects.
-The projects directly lead on from the priorities from the Framework in relation to development and land
+The projects directly lead on from the priorities from the Framework in relation to development and land.